 Not only does GivingEdge make transparent to area donors the programs, governance, financials, and needs the more than 700 organizations listed in the database, it also provides our team a wealth of objective information about the capacities of local nonprofits, and the state of the sector as a whole.

 We’re using this data to inform the future of Big Day of Giving and other Foundation programs that empower local philanthropy.
 Importantly, we are also using this data—coupled with learnings from focus groups, convenings, and surveys—to inform our own grantmaking, ensuring that we use our resources to equip nonprofit leaders with the skills, tools, and resources to fulfill their missions and respond to our community’s needs effectively.

 This sort of leadership is beyond the traditional role of community foundations.
 It’s innovative.
 It’s catalytic.
 It’s a measured risk—and we’re proud to be on the leading edge.

 We invite you to learn more about Big Day of Giving, GivingEdge, and our evolving effort to strengthen the Sacramento region by building nonprofit capacity as part of our Strategic Initiative to Expand Philanthropy and the Social Economy.

-Only through strategic, collaborative efforts can we elevate philanthropy in our community.
-Join us with a donation to the Community Impact Fund.
+Only through strategic, collaborative efforts can we elevate philanthropy to advance equity in our community.
+Join us with a donation to the Building Equitable Communities Fund.